e-dant/watcher/README.md

 2. On embedded systems (where resources matter regardless).

 *Watcher* is still relatively efficient in these cases, but may use a non-negligible amount of CPU time.
-For a thumb- rule, scanning more than one-hundred-thousand paths might stutter on hardware from this, or the last, decade.
+For a thumb-rule, scanning more than one-hundred-thousand paths might stutter on hardware from this, or the last, decade.

 ### OS APIs Used